-4 Course requirements
+6 Course requirements

-The course is examined through a written exam (TEN1) consisting of five (5) problems covering the different parts of the course curriculum.
+Bouth courses are examined through a written exam (TEN1) consisting of five (5) problems covering the different parts of the course curriculum.
+Parts of the problems not included in SI2372 will be noted.
 See the course schedule for the exam times.

-4.1 Allowed aids
+6.1 Allowed aids